History of Chelsea F.C. (1952–1983)

-Ted Drake: modernisation and the Championship (1952–61)
+Ted Drake: modernisation and the Championship (1952–1961)

 In 1952, former Arsenal and England striker Ted Drake was appointed manager.
-One of the first "tracksuit managers" who used to shake each player by the hand and wish them "all the best" before each match, Drake proceeded to modernise the club, both on and off the field.
-One of his first actions was to remove the image of a Chelsea pensioner from the match programme and the club's old nickname was no more.
+One of the first "tracksuit managers" who used to shake each player by the hand and wish them "all the best" before each match, Drake modernised the club, both on and off the field.
+One of his first actions was to remove the image of a Chelsea pensioner from the match programme and discontinue the club's old nickname.
 From then on they were to be known as the Blues.
 This also led to the introduction of a new "lion rampant" crest.

-He improved the training regime, introducing ballwork to training sessions, a practice rare in England at the time; the youth and scouting systems begun by his predecessor were extended and he abandoned the club's old recruiting policy of signing often unreliable stars, opting instead for lesser known but more reliable players from the lower divisions.
-He also urged the club's fans to be more partisan and to get behind the team.
-Drake's early years were unpromising, as Chelsea finished 19th and just a point away from relegation in his first season and 8th in his second.
+He improved the training regime, introducing ballwork to training sessions, a practice rare in England at the time; the youth and scouting systems begun by his predecessor were extended and he changed the club's previous recruiting policy, signing lesser known players from the lower divisions.
+He also urged the club's fans to support the team more vocally.
+In Drake's first two seasons, Chelsea finished 19th, one point above relegation, and then 8th.

-In 1954–55, the club's jubilee year, everything clicked.
-The team found a consistency rate not previously there as Chelsea unexpectedly won the First Division title.
-It included goalkeeper Charlie 'Chic' Thomson, amateur players Derek Saunders and Jim Lewis, central midfielder Johnny "Jock" McNichol, wingers Eric "Rabbit" Parsons and Frank Blunstone, defender Peter Sillett and future England manager Ron Greenwood in central defence, as well old club stalwarts, right back Ken Armstrong, left-back Stan Willemse and veteran defender John Harris.
-Perhaps the only genuine star in the side was captain, top-scorer (with 21 league goals) and England international Roy Bentley.
+In 1954–55, the club's jubilee year, the team won the First Division title.
+It included goalkeeper Charlie 'Chic' Thomson, amateur players Derek Saunders and Jim Lewis, central midfielder Johnny "Jock" McNichol, wingers Eric "Rabbit" Parsons and Frank Blunstone, defender Peter Sillett and future England manager Ron Greenwood in central defence, as well club stalwarts, right back Ken Armstrong, left-back Stan Willemse and veteran defender John Harris.
+The most prominent player in the side was captain, top-scorer (with 21 league goals) and England international Roy Bentley.

-Chelsea had begun the season much as they had finished the last, with four consecutive defeats, including a thrilling 5–6 loss to Manchester United, which left them 12th in November.
-From there the team went on a remarkable run, losing just 3 of the next 25 games and secured the title with a game to spare after a 3–0 win against Sheffield Wednesday on St George's Day.
-Key to the success were two league wins against principal rivals and eventual runners-up Wolverhampton Wanderers.
-The first was a dramatic 4–3 win at Molineux – a game in which Chelsea were trailing 2–3 going into stoppage time – and a 1–0 win at Stamford Bridge in April, secured with a Sillett penalty awarded after Wolves captain Billy Wright had punched a goal-bound shot over the bar.
+Chelsea began the season with four consecutive defeats, including a 5–6 loss to Manchester United, which left them 12th in November.
+The team then lost just 3 of the next 25 games and secured the title with a game to spare after a 3–0 win against Sheffield Wednesday on St George's Day.
+Key to the title were two league wins against principal rivals and eventual runners-up Wolverhampton Wanderers.
+The first was a 4–3 win at Molineux – a game in which Chelsea were trailing 2–3 going into stoppage time – and a 1–0 win at Stamford Bridge in April, secured with a Sillett penalty awarded after Wolves captain Billy Wright had punched a goal-bound shot over the bar.